BE-PROJECTS2018/GroupNo51-SeeFood/README.md

 ## Instructions
 #### 1) Downloading the project

-Clone the SeeFood Repository :
+Clone the this Repository :

-`git clone https://github.com/himanshurawlani/SeeFood folder_name`

-Open the folder 'folder_name/SeeFood' in Android Studio and then build project.
+Open the cloned folder in Android Studio and then build project.

 #### 2) Training Scripts